EU ICS2 and GB S&S Covered: ENS in 90 Seconds

 5. Internal controls

 Put in place safeguards and protocols to guarantee that all customs laws are followed.
-The compliance gaps may be found and fixed by defining roles and responsibilities, separating tasks, putting in place checks and balances, and performing frequent internal audits.
+Compliance gaps may be fixed by defining roles and responsibilities, separating tasks, putting checks and balances in place, and performing frequent internal audits.

 6. Train staff